i3oges/dingleberry/README.md

 # Commands

-	/meme [subreddit]
+/meme [subreddit] - Gets a random image from imgur's viral posts, or one of the top images from any subreddit you type after /meme

-Gets a random image from imgur's viral posts, or one of the top images from any subreddit you type after /meme
+/playme [url] - Plays a youtube video url in your currently joined voice channel